cms-PdmV/Stats2/README.md

 ## What is it?
 Stats2 takes list of requests from *RequestManager2* and stores smaller (not all attributes) copy of all requests.
 It also takes nuber of open/done events from *dbs* and collects history for each dataset in all requests.
 Main improvement over old Stats is that Stats2 fetch only changes of workflows since last update and fetches events only for these workflows which are currently in production.
 As a result, updates take about 10-20 minutes instead of 1-2 hours.
-## No Javascript!
+## No Javascript*!
-Stats2 has 0 javascript.
+Stats2 has almost no javascript.
 However, it uses Jinja2 templates a lot.
+Only Javascript bit is used for website search - to get value from input field.
 ## Console usage
 Usually Stats2 should be viewed and controlled from web browser, but it  can be used as a python script as well:
 Update all requests: